Trails

 Our moorland under pressure from people with leisure and mobility as never before.
 Unfortunately, our moorland and the livelihoods of the commoners, the people who have a right of use, is being irreparably damaged by illegal use of vehicles (bikes, 4×4’s, etc.) on the moor.
 If you see any incident on the moor that you are concerned about it’s important to try and report it by calling the 101 phone number or online by clicking HERE.
 Doing so ensures the incident is recorded, it generates a log and if a Police off road bike patrol is on duty they might be able to respond.

-• Enjoy the outdoors – Even when going out locally, it’s best to get the latest information about where and when you can go.
+• Enjoy the outdoors and the benefits of open space and exercise – Even when going out locally, it’s best to get the latest information about where and when you can go.
 For example, access to some areas of open access land may be restricted in particular places at particular times.
 Find out as much as you can about where you are going, plan ahead and follow advice and local signs.
 This is particularly important for sensitive moorlands were dogs may not be allowed.

 • Protect the natural environment – We all have a responsibility to protect the countryside now and for future generations, so make sure you don’t harm animals, birds, plants or trees and take home everything you brought with you.
 ‘Leave no trace of your visit’.
 When out with your dog make sure it is under effective control, and does not disturb farm animals, horses, wildlife or other people.